 The Soundbone Traditional Arts Foundation aims to connect the arts with health and well-being through the Cultural Ambassador Program.
 With funds from the Canada Summer Job program, Madison Mouland, a young singer and guitarist from Musgrave Harbour, was hired as our first Ambassador.
 The project started on June 26 and finished August 11.
 CBC Radio (Gander) interviewed Madison about the Cultural Ambassador Program on August 1.

 Besides providing employment for youth, the program promotes Newfoundland and Labrador folk traditions and provide musical opportunities for residents of all ages through performances, workshops and singalongs.
-Some of the activities that the Cultural Ambassador included:
+Some of the activities of the Cultural Ambassador included:

-• Performing at public events in community centres, fire halls, recreation centres, youth centres, seniors homes, public libraries, hospitals, parks and festivals
+• Performing at public events in community centres, fire halls, recreation centres, youth centres, seniors homes, public libraries, hospitals, parks and festivals.

-• Conducting music workshops with young people in the area
+• Conducting music workshops with young people in the area.

-• Playing informally with other musicians and exploring their repertoire
+• Playing informally with other musicians and exploring their repertoire.

-• Finding spaces for musical activities in communities on the Kittiwake Coast from Carmanville to Gambo
+• Finding spaces for musical activities in communities on the Kittiwake Coast from Carmanville to Gambo.